grisu48/meteo/README.md

 `meteod` stores all data in a Sqlite3 database.
 By default `meteod.db` is taken, but the filename can be configured in `meteod.toml`.

-## Security

-Pushing stations need a access `token`, that identifies where the data belongs to.

-MQTT is considered a trusted network.
-New station will be automatically added.
-If you want to have better control over the nodes, please use http instead

-## Testing

-For test surposes, a `exampleJson` file is created.
-Use it to push data to the server via

-    $ curl 'http://localhost:8802/station/5' -X POST -H "Content-Type: application/json" --data @exampleJson

 # Client

 There is currently a very simple CLI client available: `meteo`